-The site layout is a reserved matter and not to be determined at this stage; however, the indicative site layout plan indicates that the proposed dwelling will be located approximately 18 metres from the nearest neighbouring residential dwelling to the southeast with the county highway between.
-Due to the suggested distance and positioning of the property it is not considered that the proposed development will affect the amenities of the neighbouring dwellings.
+The site layout is a reserved matter and not to be determined at this stage; however, the indicative site layout plan indicates that the proposed dwelling will be located approximately 18.5 metres from the nearest neighbouring residential dwelling to the southeast with the county highway between.
+The proposed dwelling will be located approximately 22 metres away from the previously approved dwelling.